Black History Month

 Black History Month honors the contributions of the Black community through great sacrifices and resilience and celebrates a culture that has shaped the United States.

 The Association for the Study of African American Life and History (ASALH) founded by Black historian and journalist Carter G. Woodson, chooses an annual theme dating back to 1928.
-This year’s theme, Black Resistance, recognizes the resistance against historic and ongoing oppression Black Americans have faced and their efforts to advocate for justice and autonomy.
-From slave rebellions to protest movements, resistance to racial inequality is a core part of American history.
+This year’s theme, A Century of Black History Commemorations, marks a century of national commemorations of Black history.

 - Find Black History Month Events